rstraub/rstraub.github.io/_drafts/interfaces-defining-roles.md

 You don't want to overwhelm or confuse readers of the code.

 Always ask yourself if the tradeoff is worth it.
-If you require multiple implementations the tradeoff is easy to make, though it can be worth the trouble even for one implementation.
+If you require multiple implementations the decision is easy to make, though it can be worth the trouble even for one implementation.
 This might be the case if the role you define makes the model more explicit or abstracts a cohesive concept.

 ![interface all the things]({{ site.baseurl }}/assets/images/14-all-the-things.jpg)